apache/cordova-docs/docs/en/edge/cordova/notification/notification.vibrate.md

 iPhone Quirks
 -------------

-- __time:__ Ignores the time and vibrates for a pre-set amount of time.
+- __time__: Ignores the time and vibrates for a pre-set amount of time.

         navigator.notification.vibrate();
         navigator.notification.vibrate(2500);   // 2500 is ignored